 - Dry the chicken with a paper towel before cooking.
 Dry surface area helps to keep the chicken from sticking during cooking

-If you make this easy, pan roasted jerk chicken thighs please come back and leave me a comment below with your feedback.
+If you make these delicious jerk chicken thighs or any other from the site, please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.